 The user interface (UI) is the point of human-computer interaction and communication in a device.
 This can include display screens, keyboards, a mouse and the appearance of a desktop.
 It is also the way through which a user interacts with an application or a website.
 The growing dependence of many businesses on web applications and mobile applications has led many companies to place increased priority on UI in an effort to improve the user's overall experience.

-Roles decided based on experience and personal preferences. change according to the requirements.
+Roles decided based on experience and personal preferences.
+It can change according to the requirements.